wingedcatgirl/SpectrumFramework/README.md

 ## Things planned to probably do
 - Fix the suit-counting thing

+## Things planned to possibly do
+- Config option to switch between joker and planet versions (in case anyone really prefers a specific one)

 ## Warning
 Disabling Spectrum Framework mid-run will probably crash your game.
 Generally speaking, you should start a new run when your mod loadout changes in any way.